huntergps/handbook-docs/FuseJS/1 - Introduction.md

 		};
 	</JavaScript>

-This is good for hiding implementation detils from other calling JavaScript modules and UX code.
+This is good for hiding implementation details from other calling JavaScript modules and UX code.

 > ## Importing modules